Do you have all of the symptoms of hypothyroidism but have been told your Thyroid lab tests are “normal”?

 There’s also a huge difference in what being “optimal” means between different individuals!

-There will always be people that feel better at lower levels of thyroid hormone, but there are just as much (if not more) that NEED higher levels of hormone to function at 100%!
+There will always be people that feel better at lower levels of thyroid hormone, but there are just as many (if not more) that NEED higher levels of the hormone to function at 100%!

 Above is a classic example of a patient suffering from Hypothyroidism with “normal” lab results, even though her labs are barely within the “normal” range.

-Inside the hospital your Doctor is intimately familiar with something as simple as magnesium: it serves to help stop premature labor and it can even bring your heart back into a stable rhythm when given intravenously.
+Inside the hospital, your Doctor is intimately familiar with something as simple as magnesium: it serves to help stop pre-term labor (13) and it can even bring your heart back into a stable rhythm when given intravenously (14).

-Outside of the hospital it’s another story entirely!
+Outside of the hospital, however, it’s another story entirely!

 The truth is your thyroid needs several different nutrients (that are commonly depleted in most people) to function at 100%.